untodesu/voxelius/docs/dev/engine/dev-code-style.md

 - Functions and methods with zero arguments use C-style `void` inside the parentheses.
 - Place `constexpr` function bodies in the header, just after the declarations.
 - C++ headers use `.hh`.
 C++ sources use `.cc`.
-- Profanity inside source code is allowed because I own the code and I can comment whatever the fuck I please inside of it.
+- Profanity in source code is allowed.
+I own the code and can comment as I choose.
 - Use standard `assert` for debug-time checks.
 Use `vx::throw_if_xxxx` when the game should crash on failure.

 ## Include guards

-- Every header uses an ifndef-block with a random GUID-style token.
+- Every header uses an ifndef block with a random GUID-style token.
 Dashes become underscores.
 - Do not use `#pragma once`.
 - End the ifndef block with a block comment that repeats the same GUID.